Wingo206/CS336/README.md

 - [Community Server Connectors](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-community-server-connector)

 ## Setup
+1. Clone repo to VS Code
-- Use MySQL Workbench to execute included .sql script to setup database
+2. Use MySQL Workbench to execute included .sql script to setup database

-- Clone repo to VS Code

-- Use Community Server Connecter under **SERVERS** to `Create New Server...`
+3. Use Community Server Connecter under **SERVERS** to `Create New Server...`
-- Select **Apache Tomcat 8.5.50**
+4. Select **Apache Tomcat 8.5.50**
-- Right click the newly created server to `Add Deployment` of project root directory
+5. Right click the newly created server to `Add Deployment` of project root directory
-- Right click to `Publish Server (Full)` so that the server is **(Synchronized)** and `Start Server`
+6. Right click to `Publish Server (Full)` so that the server is **(Synchronized)** and `Start Server`

-- Go to `http://localhost:8080/cs336Project/` in web browser
+7. Go to `http://localhost:8080/cs336Project/` in web browser

+## Startup
+### Customer
+- Register an account through the register page
+- Login through the login page

+### Admin
+- Login with username `admin` and password `admin`

+### Customer Representative
+- Create a customer account
+- Login with admin to change account type to `representative`

 ## Troubleshooting
 - Issues with starting/stopping/restarting Apache Tomcat server
     - Use `netstat -a -o | grep 8080` to find the pid of services using the localhost:8080 port
-    - Stop it with task manager
+    - Terminate the service with task manager